Aftaputra/Microscope-OF/hardware-specific-tests/README.md

     ./picamera_tests.py run

 This will create a zip of test results along with hashes of the picamera files and the base camera file.
-The server will include this overage report if the source files remain the same.
+The server will include this coverage report if the source files remain the same.

+### Creating a combined report locally

+To create a combined coverage report locally (similar to the one created on CI) first run all normal tests with `pytest`.

+Copy the `.coverage` file to `.coverage.main`

+    cp .coverage .coverage.main

+Then run:

+    ./picamera_tests.py unzip

+to get the `.coverage.picamera` file.

+To combine reports run:

+    coverage combine

+It is then possible to run:

+* `coverage report` to get the in-terminal report of the coverage.
+* `coverage html` to get the HTML overview of covered lines.
+* `coverage xml` to get an XML report any software that may need it.